Gromgorgel/ddPCR/README.md

 - cloudy.R
 - read_QX.R

 Both algorithm were originally provided as supplemental material to the publication "Measuring digital PCR quality: Performance Parameters and their Optimization" by Antoon Lievens, Sara Jacchia, Dafni Kagkli and Cristian Savini, and Maddalena Querci (*link to Plos One article goes here once publication is finalized*).
+In addition, this branch also contains the full dataset on which the publication was based (`Dataset.zip`) which may be used to further explore the functions of the scripts provided.

 The following paragraphs contain a brief overview of the functionality of the algorithms.
 Details on their use is also contained as commented text in the .R files themselves.
+The last paragraph contains information on the structure of the dataset provided (i.e. `Dataset.zip`).

 ## The 'read.QX' algorithm
 This function reads the fluorescence values, as exported from the Biorad Quantasoft software, into R. To export the fluorescence readings, choose `options > export amplitude and cluster data` in the `setup` tab of the Quantasoft software (V1.6.6.0320).
 The software will prompt you to choose folder, for use with read_QX.R it is recommended that you choose an empty folder.
 For each well in the analysis, a .csv file will be created that contains the fluorescence reads for each channel as well as the assigned cluster.